hsivonen/encoding_rs/Ideas.md

 This document contains notes about various ideas that for one reason or another are not being actively pursued.

-## Two-level tables for single-byte encodings

-It might be possible to make the data for single-byte encodings smaller at the expense of complexity by changing the lookups to have two levels.
-The first-level of the lookup table would have 8 (or maybe 4) entries of 16-bit values representing (depending on the most significant bit used as a tag a bit) offset to add to the byte value or index to a shared second-level lookup table.

-If the first-level lookup table had eight entries, each entry would represent a stride of 16 code points.
-On the other hand, if there were only four entries, each stride would represent 32 code points.

-For example, to represent windows-1252, with 4 strides, the first stride would point to lookup table and the other three strides would have the offset 0.
-Meanwhile, e.g. windows-1255 could not use the offset mode with 4 strides, since none of the 4 strides are representable as a mere offset.
-However, with 8 strides, the 5th and 7th strides could be represented as offsets.

-The second-level lookup-table should be shared among the encodings, so that shared strides don't need to be duplicated.

-## Alternating lead/trail bytes and branch prediction

-Currently, the decoders don't make use of the fact that legacy multi-byte encodings alternate between lead byte being set and unset.
-Potentially the loop could be unrolled and the check for lead being set be predicted in opposite ways in the two copies of the loop.

 ## Next byte is non-ASCII after ASCII optimization

 The current plan for a SIMD-accelerated inner loop for handling ASCII bytes